PolyhedronStudio/Polyhedron-Engine/README.md

   - [ ] Get it to build using CLang in vS2019, this should get us closer to being Linux compatible continuously
 - [ ] CMake
   - Include our own libfreetype, libpng, and and liblua to accomodate libRmlUi.
   - The alternative is, use stb_freetype since the libpng and libfreetype are a pain to begin with.
-Of course, this requires modifying their code._
+Of course, this requires modifying their code.
+  - Include OpenAL-soft and have it build itself properly.
+In case this fails, at least include a binary for Windows guys.
 - [ ] Headers need to be unique to their "owners".
 Or how do you say this...
 In either case, it'll result in way faster build times.
   - [ ] inc/shared/
     - [ ] Move each part into its own sub header, include these in shared.h